bleekercl/linkedout/README.md

 - Open source: Self-host it, fork it.

 ## Known Outscope
-- Logic breaks if you send the first message (no sendee data set in DB)
 - Emoji reactions will not show
 - Group threads do not show (only Classic LinkedIN inbox, no Sales navigator either).
 Should be easy to tweak.
 - Draft reply only takes previous message (and name) as context.